Stanley V. KleppingerAssociate Professor of Music Theory, Acting Associate Dean of the Hixson-Lied College of Fine and Performing Arts

 Dr. Kleppinger's writings have appeared in Theory and Practice, Music Theory Online, twentieth-century music, the Journal of Music Theory Pedagogy, College Music Symposium, Indiana Theory Review, and American Music.
 His research has been featured at national and international conferences of the Society for Music Theory, the United Kingdom's Society for Music Analysis, and the College Music Society, as well as at the Eighth European Music Analysis Conference in Leuven, Belgium.
 Dr. Kleppinger has also spoken about his research at events sponsored by Music Theory Midwest, the Music Theory Society of the Mid-Atlantic, the Rocky Mountain Society for Music Theory, Indiana University, the University of Iowa, Florida State University, City University of New York, the University of Missouri-Kansas City, DePauw University, and the University of Wisconsin.

-Dr. Kleppinger recently stepped down from a four-year term as secretary of the Society for Music Theory.
+Dr. Kleppinger served as secretary of the Society for Music Theory from 2012–2016.
 He is president of Music Theory Midwest, having previously been elected to consecutive terms as its secretary and hosting its annual conference at UNL in 2011.
 He has served seven times as a reader for the College Board's Advanced Placement exam in music theory.
 Dr. Kleppinger has been designated a "Friend of the Arts" by Sigma Alpha Iota, and serves as the faculty advisor to UNL's chapter of this professional music fraternity.
 He has also served as reviews editor for Indiana Theory Review and editorial assistant for Music Theory Online.
 He is a member of the Society for Music Theory, the Society for American Music, the College Music Society, Phi Mu Alpha Sinfonia, and Pi Kappa Lambda.
 In addition to his primary focus on music theory, he has a diverse musical and professional background as a trumpeter, composer, public-school instrumental music teacher, and conductor.